T/Sgt R.G. Scharch

 26-Nov-1943

-City area of Bremen, Germany
+City area - Bremen, Germany

 B-17F #41-24562 Sky Wolf